WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

     -   Unknow → C.3 Unknown

 *   Data Element Label is captured in 2 places:
+    -   Element short description (`differential.element[*].short`): same as element label
     -   Element id = same as label but no spaces and camelCase - e.g. "measlesVaccine"
-    -   Element short description (`differential.element[*].short`): same as element label
+> this makes the logical model tree easier to read, with meaningful names in the tree, while the mapping to the "internal" element ids like `DE1.3` are persisted as a mapping.

 -   Description and Definition: `differential.element[*].definition`

--   Multiple Choice Type (if applicable): This means the question will have possibly several answers.
+-   Multiple Choice Type (if applicable): This means the element may have several possible values (as in a multiple-choice question).
 This corresponds to a `*` in cardinality.

 -   Data Type is captured in `differential.element[*].type`

-    -   Logical data types should be defined
+<span class="todo">    - TO DO:  Logical data types should be defined </span>

 -   Input Options: is captured in the bindings

 -   Input Option Groupings: this is a grouper for the rows that have a common group.